DarthMDev/ODS-Upscaled/README.md

 Coming soon.
 ```

 ## ODS Upscaled + UI Additions is on its' way!
 Stay TOONed.
+Want to see some previews? http://imgur.com/a/McWYm -- SUBJECT TO CHANGE | NOT THE FINAL PRODUCT.

+### Contributors:

+Syphon (Lead)
+Aidan Raene (Contributor)
+Alex Lionheart (Contributor)
+Brady (Contributor)
+Nightly (Contributor)